On the possible exceptions for the transcendence of the log-gamma function at rational entries: Abstract

 \section{Abstract}

-\quad In a very recent work [JNT \textbf{129}, 2154 (2009)], Gun and co-workers have claimed that the number $\,\log{\Gamma(x)} + \log{\Gamma(1-x)}\,$, $x$ being a rational number between $0$ and $1$, is transcendental with at most \emph{one} possible exception, but the proof presented there in that work is \emph{incorrect}.
+\quad In a recent work [JNT \textbf{129}, 2154 (2009)], Gun and co-workers have claimed that the number $\,\log{\Gamma(x)} + \log{\Gamma(1-x)}\,$, $x$ being a rational number between $0$ and $1$, is transcendental with at most \emph{one} possible exception, but the proof presented there in that work is \emph{incorrect}.
 Here in this paper, I point out the mistake they committed and I present a theorem that establishes the transcendence of those numbers with at most \emph{two} possible exceptions.
 As a consequence, I make use of the reflection property of this function to establish a criteria for the transcendence of $\,\log{\pi}$, a number whose irrationality is not proved yet.
-I also show that each pair $\{\log{[\pi/\sin(\pi x)]}, \, \log{[\pi/\sin(\pi y)]}\}$, $x$ and $y$ being rational numbers between $0$ and $1$, contains at least one transcendental number.
-This has an interesting consequence for the transcendence of the product $\,\pi \cdot e$, another number whose irrationality is not proved.
+This has an interesting consequence for the transcendence of the product $\,\pi \cdot e$, another number whose irrationality remains unproven.

 \subjclass[2010]{Primary 11J81; Secondary 11J86, 11J91}